jeetpatel31/cs370-assignments/assignment 1 part 1/README.md

 For Problem 1, ensure your environment has Python with numpy, matplotlib, and scipy.
 Run the script (saved as a .py file) in your Python environment.
 The script generates a plot of a bivariate Gaussian distribution with contours and sampled points.

-For Problem 2, Python with numpy and matplotlib is required.
-Execute the script in a Python environment.
-It simulates 3D Gaussian vectors, projects them onto a 2D plane using SVD, and displays the projection in a plot.
+For Problem 2, First make sure you have Python installed, along with the numpy and matplotlib libraries - you can install them using pip if you don't have them already.
+Then open the Python script in an IDE like Visual Studio Code or a basic text editor.
+Run the script, and it will generate a plot.png image file in the same folder showing a static projection of the 3D Gaussian vectors.

 ============================================================================================================